 For the Bear Crawl Challenge, your child will walk like a bear, staying on her hands and feet, with her bottom in the air, just like a bear.
 Your child will walk around like this for as long as possible.

 - You can set a goal for your child to meet.
 Maybe you want your child to do this challenge for 60 seconds, for example.

 - You can also have your child complete the challenge once to get a baseline number.
 Let’s say that your toddler was able to do the bear crawl for 40 seconds.
 Her challenge would be to beat her personal best score.
 (This option can be done over and over if your toddler is really into the activity, or if she is really competitive.)

 You also can download the badges that I have created to go with each day’s challenge.
 Simply cut them out and give them to your child once she completes a challenge.
 You can place them on a chart, use tape to attach them to your child’s shirt or whatever you want.
 Get creative!

-If your toddler is still energetic and way too far from being tired at bedtime after the day’s challenge, check out my no-prep activities that tire toddlers out in time for bed.
+If your toddler is still energetic and way too far from being tired at bedtime after the day’s challenge, check out my ideas for how to tire out a toddler before bed.

 Materials That You Will Need Over The 30 Day Challenge

 You might want to get all necessary materials together now and put them in a bin.
 Then you don’t have to do any prep work each day!

 - obstacle course objects (cones, tunnel, pillows, etc)